laxuanlinh/thoughtmachine/vault_core.md

     - Denominaton: any currencies in the world or even fake currencies like Hilton Hotel Point or Avios Air Miles
     - Address: each address is a partition of the total balance.
 Each has its own balance and interest.
 For example it could be used to accrue interest or to save money for Car, Vacation ...
     - Phase: there are 3 phases that funds are stored in an address Pending Outgoing, Pending Incoming and Committed, depending on where they are during payment lifecycle.
-- Balances are calculated using 3 properties
+- A balance has 3 attributes:
     - Total Debit
     - Total Credit
     - Net.